-- (a) Remove combustible vegetation from the grounds around Concession Facilities, including thinning continuous tree and brush cover, removing dead limbs, fallen trees and leaves, twigs, and tree cones within 30 feet to create a low fuel density safety zone around all Concession Facilities.
+- (a) Remove combustible vegetation from the grounds around Concession Facilities including thinning continuous tree and brush cover, removing dead limbs, fallen trees and leaves, twigs, and tree cones within 30 feet to create a low fuel density safety zone around all Concession Facilities.
 Vegetation should not be touching Concession Facilities. - (b) Tree branches will be pruned to 10 feet above the ground for all trees within 30 feet of Concession Facilities.
-Trees should not be touching Concession Facilities. - (5) Signs

-- (a) The Concessioner is responsible for ensuring that its signs are compatible with Service sign standards.
+Trees should not be touching Concession Facilities. - (5) Signs.
+The Concessioner is responsible for ensuring that its signs are compatible with Service sign standards as determined by the Service.
 All new sign installations must be approved in advance by the Service.
-No handwritten or typed signs will be permitted within Concession Facilities unless the Service approves exceptions. - (b) Public signs for which the Concessioner is responsible must be appropriately located, accurate, attractive, and well-maintained.
-Signs of a permanent nature must be prepared professionally, appropriate for their purpose, and consistent with Service guidelines, including but not limited to Director's Order 52C, Park Signs. - (c) The Concessioner will be responsible for installing, maintaining, and replacing all interior and exterior signs relating to its operations and services within its Concession Facilities.
-Examples of this responsibility are signs identifying the location of functions (when attached to Concessioner-operated buildings or on grounds assigned to the Concessioner), signs identifying operating services and hours, and signs identifying the Concessioner's rules or policies. - (d) The Concessioner must replace any defaced or missing sign within seven days.
-If the sign addresses a life safety issue, the Concessioner must replace it immediately with a professional looking temporary sign. - (e) The Concessioner will provide Service-approved bear warning signs to be placed on garbage cans, dumpsters, and picnic tables within its Concession Facilities.

-(6) Roads, Trails, Parking Areas, and Walkways

-- (a) The Concessioner is responsible for grading, resurfacing, surface Repair, patching, striping, and debris and hazard removal from parking areas and walkways within its Concessioner Facilities - (b) The Concessioner may conduct minor clearing of the Burnt Wagon Gulch trail, subject to Service approval prior to beginning work.
-Coordinate with the Service on any required work beyond clearing.
+No handwritten or typed signs will be permitted within Concession Facilities unless the Service approves exceptions. - (a) Public signs for which the Concessioner is responsible must be appropriately located, accurate, attractive, and well-maintained.
+Signs of a permanent nature must be prepared professionally, appropriate for their purpose, and consistent with Service guidelines, including but not limited to, Director's Order 52C, Park Signs. - (b) The Concessioner will be responsible for installing, maintaining, and replacing all interior and exterior signs relating to its operations and services within its Concession Facilities.
+Examples of this responsibility are signs identifying the location of functions (when attached to Concessioner-operated buildings or on grounds assigned to the Concessioner), signs identifying operating services and hours, and signs identifying the Concessioner's rules or policies. - (c) The Concessioner must replace any defaced or missing sign within seven days.
+If the sign addresses a life safety issue, the Concessioner must replace it immediately with a professional looking temporary sign. - (d) The Concessioner will provide Service-approved bear warning signs to be placed on garbage cans, dumpsters, and picnic tables within its Concession Facilities. - (6) Roads, Trails, Parking Areas, and Walkways. - (a) The Concessioner is responsible for grading, resurfacing, surface repair, patching, striping, and debris and hazard removal from parking areas and walkways within its Concessioner Facilities. - (b) The Concessioner is responsible for complying with the ADA and ABA within the Concession Facilities. - (c) The Concessioner must cooperate with the park's trail crew in maintaining the trail system at the Hidden Falls practice area.
+All trail work performed by the Concessioner must be approved in advance by the Service. - (d) Snow Removal - The Concessioner is responsible for managing snow and ice removal from Concession Facilities to maintain facilities and paths of travel as necessary.
+The Service must approve any chemical used for removing ice in advance. - The Concessioner is responsible for marking fire hydrants with snow stakes and removing snow from around hydrants within the Concession Facilities. - The Concessioner is responsible for all snow removal on roads within the Concession Facilities except for the areas outlined under Service Responsibilities.